-The u3a plugin called u3a Contact Form Log has been modified early in 2024 and turning the log on or off is controlled by the site Administrator.
+The u3a plugin called u3a Contact Form Log is configured so turning the log on or off is controlled by the site Administrator.
 It has been developed to be used by a u3a that suspects SPAM attacks.

 Enable & Disable

 Selecting the u3a Contact Form Log from the Dashboard menu you see the message shown here and can choose to enable it.